noxthot/ss22_julia_workshop/pages/introduction/loops.md

     # loop body
 end
 ```
 Here, Julia performs instructions inside the loop body for $i = 1, \ldots, N$.
-You can modify the iterates by `for i in indexStart:increment:indexEnd`.
+We can modify the iterates by `for i in indexStart:increment:indexEnd`.
 Hence, if we want to iterate from $N$ to $1$ with an increment of $2$, we have
 ```julia
 for i in N:-2:1
     # loop body